wotamann/vue-form-base/README.md

     </template>

-**Access** the edited Result via Vuex State anywhere in your Project.
+Get **Access** to the reactive Result using Vuex State anywhere in your Project.

     this.$store.state.datastate